Apteco/AptecoPSFramework/AptecoPSFramework/plugins/Brevo/README.md

 - Webhooks is used for realtime
 - Exports can be done through the processes (max time for events is 7 days), a notify/webhooks url is optionally

-# Webhooks

-In order to use webhooks to receive events of Brevo I would recommend to setup a receiver (ask me for a scalable sample code) and then set this webhook up via a call like this
 # Channel configuration

 As an example, brevo webhooks need to be created through the API as the UI does not offer the batch parameter: